jimmayhugh/TiltRPi/README.md

 Tilt provides apps in iOS and Android that can read the iBeacon and display it, as well as store the data in the cloud.

-This software utilizes a Raspberry Pi, or similar device, to capture the iBeacon advertisements and store the data locally in a MySQL database.
+This software utilizes a Raspberry Pi (RPi), or similar device, to capture the iBeacon advertisements and store the data locally in a MySQL database.
 It also provides code that will display a simple local webpage that has a real-time graph of the fermentation progress.

+#Initial Setup

+You should have some experience setting up a Linux distribution, and know how to set permissions, read logs, and troubleshoot.
+If you are a complete noob at these items, it may be worth your while to get a more experienced friend to assist you.

+The RPi ideally should be a Model 3, as it already has Bluetooth Low Energy (BLE) hardware on the board.
+Other boards, such as the RPI Model 2, Odroid C2, etc., may work if a BLE dongle is added to a USB port.

+The RPi should be loaded with the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+Whether you choose to use the light or GUI version is a personal choice.
+I recommend at least an 8GB SD card.
+I would also setup your visudo to allow you to run programs with elevated privileges without constantly entering a password.

+The RPi should be setup as a [LAMP server](https://www.element14.com/community/community/raspberry-pi/raspberrypi_projects/blog/2014/02/24/raspberry-pi-as-a-lamp-server), as well as the latest versions of bluez, python-bluez, bluetooth.

+Once the RPi is setup and running, download abd install the code from this github to your webserver directory.
+It's typically /var/www/html, but YMMV.

+Next, place your Tilt in a container of water large enough to allow the Tilt to float freely.
+From a terminal, enter `sudo php TiltPythonFind.php`.